+where $\alpha = 0.2, 0.5, \text{ and } 0.7$.

 The methods developed by Astrom and Hagglund use pairs of parameters representing the overall characteristics of a plant.
-These parameters are not, of course, a complete representation of the behavior of the plant; however, they offer the practical advantage of usually being obtainable for a given plant by means of relatively straight-forward testing.
-In one version of their method, Astrom and Hagglund use two frequency domain parameters.
-They are the ultimate gain, $K{\rm u}$ (the minimum value of the gain that must be introduced into the feedback path to cause a system to oscillate) and the ultimate period, $T{\rm u}$ (the period of this lowest frequency oscillation).
-In another version of their method, Astrom and Hagglund use the time constant, $T{\rm r}$, and the dead time, L. Astrom and Hagglund describe a procedure for estimating these two parameters from the plant's response to a step input.
-These two parameters are, in one instance, obtained by approximating the plant with a transfer function of the form
+These parameters are not, of course, a complete representation of the behavior of the plant; however, they offer the practical advantage of usually being obtainable for a given plant by means of relatively straight-forward testing in the field.

+In one of their methods, Astrom and Hagglund use two frequency domain parameters, namely the ultimate gain, K_u (the minimum value of the gain that must be introduced into the feedback path to cause a system to oscillate) and the ultimate period, T_u (the period of this lowest frequency oscillation).

+In another version, Astrom and Hagglund use the time constant, $T{\rm r}$, and the dead time, L. Astrom and Hagglund describe a procedure for estimating these two parameters from the plant's response to a step input.
+These two parameters are obtained by approximating the plant with the transfer function